 But these companies often find that maintaining their market share is as challenging as increasing it.
 Underdog competitors constantly bite into a stable company’s share by introducing new products, sniffing out new segments, trying new distribution forms, and launching new promotions.

 Price cutting is one of the commonest and most annoying forms of attack.
 The higher market share company is often in a dilemma on whether to offer price cuts to maintain its share or cede a little share and uphold its margins.
 If the latter company upholds its prices, it may lose its share.
 Losses beyond expectations may lead to double rebuilding costs more than the profits from the holding process.

-This is the best defense to maintain market shares, the same strategy that works well for an underdog.
+This is the best defense to maintain market shares, which works well for an underdog.
 A leading company must never feel contended with the way things are.
-It must anticipate obsolescence by coming up with new products, distribution channels, customer service, cost-minimization processes, etc.
+It must anticipate obsolescence by developing new products, distribution channels, customer service, cost-minimization processes, etc.

 This is where the market leader plugs in the holes to prevent rivals from exploiting them.
 It’s also the essence of the multi-branding strategy perfected by Procter & Gamble (P&G).
 The company introduces several competing brands to tie up the scarce distribution space and barricade some of the competition.

 This is, of course, the least attractive of the lot.
 Here, the market major defends its position by indulging in a price-cutting and promotional war to discipline newbie competitors.
 It may resort to harassment i.e., pressing suppliers and dealers to ignore newcomers to avoid losing its goodwill.
 Confrontation works sometimes, but it involves risk and contributes less to social welfare than an innovative process.